Throwback Thursday: October 2007 – Ben Stiller

 Check out what we were up to in October of ’07.
 Don’t worry, we’ll leave out our middle school class picture.

 Every week, we send someone stumbling into the dark Maxim archives to see what we were up to way back when.
-This week we're going back to October of 2007, when we had a dude on our cover, we named Chicago the toughest city in America, and Kid Rock was the shit.
+This week we’re going back to October of 2007, when we named Chicago the toughest city in America, and Kid Rock was the shit.

 Where He Is Now: Since then, Stiller went for a dip in the indie pool with Greenberg, turned Meet the Parents into a franchise, and had a memorable recurring role on Curb Your Enthusiasm.
 Next up is a leading role in the film The Secret Life of Walter Mitty (which he also directed), premiering Christmas day, and an array of other 2014 releases.
 There’s no debating that Stiller is bona fide Hollywood royalty.

 Looking back at this “America’s Toughest Cities” spread, we found that some things never change: the unemployment rate in Chicago is still ridiculously high (10.9%), the Houston Texans continue to be one of the worst teams in the AFC, and the weather in Seattle still sucks.
 So far, so good.
 But our justification for claiming Milwaukee’s to be the tenth toughest city in America seems questionable: “America’s thirstiest city thrives despite the worst diet of any top-10 place.
 Only 22 percent of cheeseheads here eat their recommended daily servings of fruits and vegetables.”
 Um, 22%?
 That’s at least 21.9% more than any Maxim editor ever eats.